eisverticker/loopback-boilerplate/README.md

 ### Third step
 Your basic application should be ready, you may read the loopback documentation now or install a client angular2 application like my angular2-loopback-boilerplate.
+Also you can remove config.json and datasources.json from .gitignore and customize the postinstall.js script if you want so.